 Mississippi’s Employment Situation

-Mississippi’s seasonally adjusted unemployment rate was 5.9% in June, which was unchanged from the rate a month earlier in May.
-This rate is the lowest level of unemployment in Mississippi since December 2007, when the unemployment rate was also 5.9 percent.
-The June 2016 rate is five-tenths of a percentage point lower than a year ago in June 2015 when the rate was 6.4 percent.
+Mississippi's seasonally adjusted unemployment rate was 5.2% in July, which is two-tenths of a percentage point higher than a month earlier in June when the rate was 5.0% but is seven-tenths of a percentage point lower than a year ago in July 2016, when the rate was 5.9%.

 For details or questions on this information, please contact Mary Willoughby at (601) 321-6260 or by email at: firstname.lastname@example.org.